terrestris/d3-util/README.md

   clicked
 * `onHover`: can be a function getting the current `d3.event` once the mouse is over the item
+* `onMouseOut`: can be a function getting the current `d3.event` once the mouse is leaving the item
 * `style`: can be an object with svg style parameters such as `stroke`, `stroke-width` etc. in order to style the legend icon
 * `title`: the legend text